ngnrsaa/qflex/docs/input_guide.md

                 - 'x_1_2': X^1/2 gate
                 - 'y_1_2': Y^1/2 gate
             Gates with arguments:
-                - 'rz(t heta)': Z-rotation by theta radians
+                - 'rz(theta)': Z-rotation by theta radians
                 - 'fsim(theta,phi)': fermionic simulation gate
                 - theta: |01> to |10> swap angle
                 - phi: conditional phase angle
                 - Examples: fsim(pi/2,0) = iSWAP; fsim(0,pi) = CZ
-qubits:     The indices of the qubit or qubits that the gate affect.
+qubits:     The integer indices of the qubit or qubits that the gate affect.
             Currently, the indices are zero indexed and run from left to right, top to bottom.
 ```

+Sample circuit files can be found under [qflex/circuits](/circuits).

 ### Formal grammar